nesl/LLM_time_series/report.md

     "analysis": a detailed explanation of your analysis process }
 ```
-The input only include one image of the environment photo (Input image 2 in the prior experiment).
+The environment photo (as Input image 2 in the prior experiment shown) is the only input image.

-**Dataset** &nbsp; &nbsp; We conducted a series of experiments with different input representations on Sussex-Huawei Locomotion (SHL) dataset [[38]](#38).
-It is a collection of smartphone sensor data for human activity and transportation mode recognition.
+**Dataset** &nbsp; &nbsp; Experiments are conducted on Sussex-Huawei Locomotion (SHL) dataset [[38]](#38), which is a collection of smartphone sensor data for human activity and transportation mode recognition.
 It encompasses eight distinct activities: Still, Walk, Run, Bike, Car, Bus, Train, and Subway.
 3 participants carried Huawei Mate 9 smartphones at four body positions — Hand, Hips, Torso, and Bag — simultaneously, capturing data from 15 sensor modalities, including IMU (accelerometers, gyroscopes, magnetometers), GPS, WiFi, gravity, photo and more.
 This dataset contains around 750 hours of labeled data in total.

-To evaluate the basic ability of LLMs in processing time series signals, we simplify this task to only classify four typical motions: Still, Walking, Run, and Car from inertial measurement unit (IMU) data collected at a sampling rate of 100Hz, with each input sample spanning 10 seconds.
+To evaluate the basic ability of LLMs in processing time series signals, we simplify this task to only classify four typical motions: Still, Walking, Run, and Car from IMU data collected at a sampling rate of 100Hz, with each input sample spanning 10 seconds.
 We test on 30 samples for each class.

 ### 4.2 Results
 **Table 5: SHL Human Activities Recognition Accuracies (%):**